matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/ml-example.md

 ✔ Added environment cpu
 ```

-and insatiate it with particular versions
+and instantiate it with particular versions

 ```bash
 pixi upgrade --feature cpu